How to report abuse or content to eSafety

-When you click or tap on a red Report Now button you will be taken to a page where you can select a form for the type of complaint you want to make.
+When you click or tap on a red Report Now button you will be taken to a page where you can select a form for the type of report you want to make.
 If you are unsure which one to choose, you can tap or click on the option 'I need help selecting the right form' and follow a few easy steps to get to the best one.

-For cyberbullying and adult cyber abuse complaints we need you to fill out your name and contact details – we can only have harmful content removed is we know who it targets.
+We need you to fill out your name and contact details – we can only have harmful content removed is we know who it targets.

-I need support for hearing or speech impairment
+Support for hearing or speech impairment

 If you are hearing or speech impaired, please visit the National Relay Service or call 133 677 for TTY and voice calls (for the cost of a local call).